ExoQuery/Terpal/README.md

 In order to use Terpal in your projects, you need to add the following to your `build.gradle.kts`:

+> I am currently having an issue publishing to gradle.
+It shuold be resolved by tomorrow.

 ```kotlin
 plugins {
   kotlin("jvm") version "1.9.22"